 After shooing the dog away Miller went to his home and called 911 before returning to use his old combat medic skills to treat the little girl’s badly injured arm.
 Eventually, paramedics arrived and took the girl to the hospital, where she received surgery for the serious injuries she sustained.

 The Stark County Dog Warden deemed the pit bull “a vicious dog” and gave the family ten days to appeal, however, the family turned it over tot he county, who euthanized the animal.

-This story was originally published November 27, 2019.
+Editors note: This story was originally published on November 27, 2019.